Why some of the planet’s coldest areas are experiencing heatwaves

 What are the experts saying?

-The world’s most prominent climate activist Greta Thunberg has been sounding the alarm about the heatwaves, tweeting on Tuesday: “Heat records are usually broken by decimals, like a tenth of a degree.
-And not in June...This heat-wave is just getting started.”
+The world’s most prominent climate activist Greta Thunberg has been sounding the alarm about the heatwaves.
+She tweeted on Tuesday: “Heat records are usually broken by decimals, like a tenth of a degree.
+And not in June...This heatwave is just getting started.”

-Also explicit in connecting the phenomenon with the climate crisis was Washington State governor Jay Inslee, a former Democratic presidential candidate who ran on a green platform, who told MSNBC: “This is the beginning of a permanent emergency.
+Also explicit in connecting the phenomenon with the climate crisis was Washington Governor Jay Inslee, a former Democratic presidential candidate who ran on a green platform.
+He told MSNBC: “This is the beginning of a permanent emergency.
 We have to tackle the source of this problem, which is climate change.”

 His counterpart in British Columbia, John Horgan, said the hottest week the province had ever experienced had led to “disastrous consequences for families and for communities”.

-Are the heatwaves a one-off, will they become more frequent and might they happen elsewhere?
+Are the heatwaves a one-off, or will they become more frequent and might they happen elsewhere?

-But Governor Inslee’s “permanent emergency” warning is likely to ring true for many, with few seriously doubting the likelihood of global warming having played a role in cultivating or exacerbating the current alarming conditions, which would suggest these are very unlikely to prove a one-off event.

-Another person in little doubt about the impact of climate change on the current crisis is meteorologist and author Eric Holthaus, who notes its adverse effects on North America’s Pacific mountains as a contributing factor to the present phenomenon.
+Climate scientists say global warming has increased the frequency and intensity of extreme weather events like heatwaves.

-Writing in The Guardian, Mr Holthaus says: “Climate change is not just warming the surface of the planet, it’s warming earth’s entire troposphere – the lowest layer of the atmosphere where all our weather occurs.
+Meteorologist and author Eric Holthaus notes: “Climate change is not just warming the surface of the planet, it’s warming earth’s entire troposphere – the lowest layer of the atmosphere where all our weather occurs.
 That’s particularly true in mountainous areas, where temperatures are rising even faster than elsewhere.
 When snow and ice recedes or even disappears from mountains, the bare soil beneath can warm unimpeded.”

-“Dry, descending air rushing down the mountain slopes offshore towards the ocean created a literal pressure cooker, sending temperatures soaring to never-before-seen values,” Mr Holthaus writes.
+“Dry, descending air rushing down the mountain slopes offshore towards the ocean created a literal pressure cooker, sending temperatures soaring to never-before-seen values,” he writes in The Guardian.

-Without urgent intervention to relieve the pressure on the natural world and avert episodes like this, it certainly seems likely that further heatwaves and other extreme weather events will become more prevalent across the world with the passing of time.
+Heatwaves and extreme weather events are expected to continue in the coming years as some of the changes to earth’s systems are now baked in from decades of greenhouse gas emissions, largely from the burning of fossil fuels, in the atmosphere.

+However nations can take steps to adapt by increasing funding for extreme weather preparedness and raising public awareness of what steps to take and where they can seek refuge when deadly heat hits.

 Join our new commenting forum